MonsterEOS/monstereos/README.md

 - fullnode: this is a node that will simulate your mainnet fullnode that will listen for the blockchain and persist data in mongo with mongodb_plugin
 - mongo: this is our chain database, fed by fullnode
 - postgres: this is our database, the chain is the source of truth, and this is just a cache layer to help our application to query nice and fast reports
+- demux: The backend for monstereosio, it consists of the following node services (using pm2):
-- demux: this is the blockchain watcher, demux is a tool from Block.one that allows us to watch the blockchain data through MongoDB, manage state saving records to database and also any side effects as submit emails, notifications, external apis etc <3 - we serve data with GraphQL out-of-the-box through postgraphile under port 3030
+  - demux: this is the blockchain watcher, demux is a tool from Block.one that allows us to watch the blockchain data through MongoDB, manage state saving records to database and also any side effects as submit emails, notifications, external apis etc <3
+  - postgraphile: we serve data with GraphQL out-of-the-box through postgraphile under port 3030
+  - data-cleaner: updates data about monsters and battle arenas according to our business rules

 ### Frontend App: UI